Zuleika Robson

+Early life

+Robson was born in Acaster Malbis, West Riding of Yorkshire, United Kingdom.
+Named after Max Beerbohm's 1911 novel Zuleika Dobson, she discovered her talent for acting while a pupil at Sutherland House School in Cromer, partaking in the annual Cromer Festival.
+After her family moved from Sheringham to Nottingham, she became a pupil at Hethersett Old Hall School but due to her enthusiasm and dramatic ability, her parents agreed she should go for an audition and interview at the Corona Theatre School in London.
+Aged 13-and-a-half, Robson was accepted and took part in several radio broadcasts for schools.
+Before starting at the school, she was given a part in the television series Blackmail.

 Career

-Robson was born in Acaster Malbis, West Riding of Yorkshire, United Kingdom.

 Her early and most notable roles include Susan in the 1967 BBC television adaptation of The Lion, the Witch and the Wardrobe, and Klara in the 1968 television film Heidi (also known as Heidi kehrt heim).
 She appeared in other children's productions such as the miniseries The Changes (1975), and the adaptations of Anne of Green Gables (1972) and Anne of Avonlea (1975).

 As she entered young adulthood, Robson transitioned to roles in television dramas, thrillers, and art films.
 Her film credits include a minor role in the biographical drama Isadora (1968), the horror film The Blood on Satan's Claw (1971), and the thriller Revenge (1971), also known as Inn of the Frightened People.

 Her television work also included appearances in series such as Bouquet of Barbed Wire (1976), Return of the Saint (1978), Crown Court, and the Granada TV children's drama Young Sherlock: The Mystery of the Manor House (1982), where she played the role of Charlotte.

+Theatre roles included productions of "Equus", "Romeo and Juliet", "Alfie" and "Spring at Marino".